AvaProtocol/OAK-docs/_docs/proxy-collator-permissions.md

 ## Advanced collating delegation

-Collating wallets can also deletgate complete permissions to staking using the `Staking` proxy type.
+Collating wallets can also delegate complete permissions to staking using the `Staking` proxy type.
 This proxy type provides access to all actions in the `Session` proxy type.
-It also includes more advanced actions found under the `parachainStaking` set of actions.
+It also includes more advanced actions found under `parachainStaking`.
 This includes the ability to leave the collator candidate pool which is a destructive action and delegating these permissions should be done with caution.